Australian Labor Party National Conference

-The National Conference drafts a statement of party policy, called the National Platform, In practice, however, Labor policy is determined by the leader of the Parliamentary Labor Party.
+The National Conference approves a statement of party policy, called the National Platform.
+This document is drafted in the lead-up to the National Conference by the ALP's National Policy Forum, co-chaired by the parliamentary leader and the national president.
+In practice, however, Labor policy is ultimately determined by the leader of the Parliamentary Labor Party and the Australian Labor Party Caucus.

 Decisions of the Conference are implemented by the National Executive.
 Twenty members of the National Executive are elected by the National Conference.

 The National Conference does not elect the party's parliamentary leaders, which since 2013 has been by a ballot of both the Parliamentary Caucus and by the Labor Party's rank-and-file members.
 The national president and vice-presidents are elected by a vote of party members.
 On many matters votes at the Conference take place on a factional basis.
 In the past, the Labor Right faction held a majority at the National Conference, though it lost the majority at the 2015 National Conference.

+Delegates

+The Australian Labor Party National Constitution outlines the process for the nomination and election of conference delegates, including ex-officio non-voting delegates.
+The national constitution is re-approved at each conference, and amendments to the constitution can be proposed as individual motions.
+A simple majority of voting delegates is required to pass motions amending the national platform and national constitution.

+Size of delegations

+The current national constitution, adopted in 2023 by the 49th National Conference, outlines the following process for determining the total number of delegates:

+15 (a) National Conference shall consist of the following delegates: